 Fundamentally, brand positioning stands at the heart of marketing strategy.
 It provides the direction for strategic and tactical activities that will help an organisation’s products and services stand out amid the many alternatives consumers could choose.

-As such, positioning should always follow other key aspects of brand strategy, namely, market diagnosis, segmentation and targeting.
+As such, positioning should always follow other key aspects of brand strategy, namely, market research, segmentation and targeting.
 Only then should marketers seek to position the brand most effectively.

 Your brand positioning might have the following goals.
 To be seen by the consumer as: